flyteorg/flyte/README.md

 <details>

 - Used at _Scale_ in production by **500+** on one deployment.
 Used in production at multiple firms.
 Proved to scale to more than **1 million** executions, and **40+ million** containers
-- Data Aware and Resource aware (Allows organizations to separate concerns - users can use the API, platforms/infra teams can manage the deployments and scaling)
+- Data Aware and Resource Aware (Allows organizations to separate concerns - users can use the API, platforms/infra teams can manage the deployments and scaling)
 - Enables **collaboration across your organization** by:
   - Executing distributed data pipelines/workflows
   - Making it easy to stitch together workflows from different teams and domain experts and share them across teams